MahmoudHegazi/BigTv/README.md

 ## what needed:
 1. CRUD edite movie
-2.  edit the form
-3.  edit the video.html and make it like laroza.com
-4.  try the api on AWS
+2.  try the api on AWS
+3.  add form to pereare for session handling and the admin console which will only the one have ADD, delete, update functions
+4.  add full secured form or handle with google Oauth
+5.  get domain and lunch this amazing restful API